mdegoede/LanguageAndAI/README.md

 # Language and AI - Generational Stylometry: Analyzing Writing Styles to Classifying Reddits from Genzers and Millennials

-Repository for the experiments described in "Generational Stylometry: Analyzing Writing Styles to Classifying Reddits from Genzers and Millennials"
+Repository for the experiments described in "Generational Stylometry: Analyzing Writing Styles to Classifying Reddits from Genzers and Millennials".

 ## Overview